-The company has received final assessments for the years 2008 till 2013 and for year 2018 wherein the ZATCA has raised additional demands aggregating to SAR 43.27 million.
-The Company paid SAR 1.67 million of the additional liability pertaining to years 2008-11 and filed an appeal against the remaining liability of SR 17.97 million to Higher Appellate Committee ("HAC"); a bank guarantee of SAR 17.97 million was submitted to then Zakat and Tax and Customs Authority ("ZATCA") as required by the zakat and corporate income tax laws of the Kingdom of Saudi Arabia.
+The Group had received final assessments for the years 2008 till 2013 and for year 2018 wherein the ZATCA has raised additional demands aggregating to SR 43.27 million.
+The Group paid SAR 1.67 million of the additional liability pertaining to years 2008-11 and filed an appeal against the remaining liability of SR 17.97 million to Higher Appellate Committee ("HAC"); a bank guarantee of SAR 17.97 million was submitted to then General Authority for Zakat and Tax ("GAZT") as required by the zakat and corporate income tax laws of the Kingdom of Saudi Arabia.
 The appeal for years 2008-11 from HAC was then referred to General Secretariat of Tax Committees ("GSTC") post dissolution of HAC.
-However, a provision of SAR 17.97 million was provided as of 31 December 2020 against this guarantee provided to GAZT on prudent basis without prejudice to the merit of the pending legal case and rights of each party to remain same until a settlement is reached between ZATCA and the Company or the final decision is received on the same from GSTC otherwise.
-The Company is also formally contesting the assessments received for years 2012-13 with GSTC.
+However, a provision of SR 17.97 million was provided as of 31 December 2020 against this guarantee provided to GAZT on prudent basis without prejudice to the merit of the pending legal case and rights of each party to remain same until a settlement is reached between Zakat, Tax and Customs Authority("ZATCA") and the Group or the final decision is received on the same from GSTC otherwise.
+The Group is also formally contesting the assessments received for years 2012-13 with GSTC.

-During 2020, the Company received the final assessment for year 2014 in which the ZATCA has raised the additional demand of SAR 2.45 million.
+During 2020, the Group received the final assessment for year 2014 in which the ZATCA has raised the additional demand of SR 2.45 million.
 The management had filed an appeal with GSTC post rejection of their appeal by ZATCA for the said year.

-These additional exposure of SR 45.73 million for years 2008-14 and year 2018 was on account of disallowance of long-term investments and other disallowances by ZATCA.
+These additional exposures of SR 45.73 million for years 2008-14 and year 2018 was on account of disallowance of long-term investments and other disallowances by ZATCA.
 The total provisions of SAR 33.15 million was provided as of 31 December 2020 which represented the Company's best estimates of its liability towards ZATCA.
-However, during the current year, the company resubmitted the revised zakat and tax declaration for 2018 under the initiatives announced by ZATCA for new regulations.
+However, during 2022, the Group resubmitted the revised zakat and tax declaration for 2018 under the initiatives announced by ZATCA for new regulations.
 Following the acceptance of the revised declaration for 2018 by ZATCA, the appeal filed with GSTC for earlier assessment raised for 2018 was withdrawn by the company.
-The revised declaration is pending for final assessment with ZATCA.
+Subsequent to the year end the Group has received the final assessment from ZATCA for revised 2018 declaration and is currently under review by the Group for further action to be taken..

-During 2021, the Company received the final assessments for years 2015 till 2017 from ZATCA raising additional demand aggregating to SAR 11.04 million on account of disallowance of long-term investments and other disallowances from the zakat base.
+During 2021, the Group received the final assessments for years 2015 till 2017 from ZATCA raising additional demand aggregating to SR 11.04 million on account of disallowance of long-term investments and other disallowances from the zakat base.
 The management had filed an appeal with GSTC post rejection of their appeal by ZATCA for these years.
-The Company has provided the provisions of SAR 6.62 million on prudent basis for these years assessed by ZATCA.
+The Group has provided the provisions of SAR 6.62 million on prudent basis for these years assessed by ZATCA.